 While storm chasing (or any other application, but this is about Storm Chasing) you use a USB BU-353S4 or other usb based GPS that has NMEA output.
-You would like to use the new Windows Maps application.
+You would like to use the new Windows Maps application or other Windows location based services or applications.

 Using GpsGate Splitter, we will capture the NMEA output.
-To do this, you will need to install GPSGate Splitter and get it working with your USB GPS device.
-To do so, you will need to figure out the COM Port your USB GPS is on.
-To find that, go to the Windows Device Manager.
+To do this, you will need to install GPSGate Splitter, and get it working with your USB GPS device.
+This means, you will need to figure out the COM Port your USB GPS is on.
+That information can be found in the Windows Device Manager

 To enter the Windows Device Manager in Windows 10, right click your start menu and go to Device Manager as pictured below: